cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v23.2.md

 ---
 title: Upgrade to CockroachDB v23.2
-summary: Learn how to upgrade your CockroachDB cluster to v23.2
+summary: Learn how to upgrade a cluster in CockroachDB Cloud to v23.2
 toc: true
 docs_area: manage
 page_version: v23.2